Mastering basic FIML practice is similar to mastering musical scales or the basic skills of any sport.

 - The partner making the query should strive to hold any further emotional reaction (the full-blown neurotic response) in abeyance.

-- If their mindfulness is good, they should be able to see that, so far, all that has happened is a word was spoken and a jangle arose.
+- If their mindfulness is good, they should be able to see that, so far, all that has happened is a word was spoken and a sensation arose.

-- The point of the FIML query is to discover if the jangle was justified or mistaken.
+- The point of the FIML query is to discover if the sensation was justified or mistaken.

 - A FIML query should be spoken in as neutral a tone of voice as possible, though the listener (Andrew in our example) should be able to understand if the speaker’s (Megan’s) feelings start to show a bit.
 Andrew needs to be mindful of what Megan needs at this point.